 How much should you save for a down payment on a house?

-A down payment on a house will be 10% to 20% for a conventional mortgage, 3.5% for an FHA loan and 0% for a USDA or VA loan.
+A down payment on a house will be 10% to 20% for a conventional loan.
+Lowest down payment is 3.5% for an FHA loan and 0% for a USDA or VA loan.

 Get Ready for Take Off